Instructional Designer Salary Report [Updated]

 What this data could tell us is that it might be getting more difficult to stand out and get paid more without a portfolio when someone is new to the field.

-This data indicates that investing time into creating a portfolio may have higher returns than investing time into a formal education program beyond a bachelor’s degree.
+This data indicates that investing time into creating a portfolio may have the same or higher returns than investing time into a formal education program beyond a bachelor’s degree.

 Shortcomings